 An additional problem is that many companies operate on a multinational basis.
 Therefore, making sure that agreements are actually adhered to also requires coordination between several countries.

 #3 Addiction.
 Exponential technology makes our lives a lot easier.
 A lot of technological solutions capitalize on our desire to be lazy.
 Some technologies, such as apps on the smartphone, are also addictive.
-In my podcast episode with Wouter van Noort, we talked about smartphone addiction in detail [link at the bottom].

 In that light, I also understand why Gerd Leonhard is not necessarily optimistic about how we’re currently handling technology: ‘We lack precaution and foresight when it comes to the use and impact of technology.’